This Action Center is a clearinghouse for Citizen Action members and friends to focus our voices on enacting policies to the scale of the crisis.

 Health Care Policies to Contain the Pandemic

 COVID-19 has spread invisibly across the entire population.
 To stop the contagion, and safely open the economy, we must develop an unprecedented testing, contact tracing, and viral surveillance capacity that goes well beyond merely testing people with a narrow set of symptoms.
+The U.S. response still lags behind every other major advanced industrial country.
+States are reopening without the public health capacity needed to manage it safely, sparking another wave of infections.
+Structural racism in both the health care system and the economy are generating shocking racial disparities in infection and death rates.
+In Wisconsin, African Americans are only 6% of the population but 25% of the COVID-19 deaths.
+Members of the Latinx community are 33% of the infections, but only 7% of the state populations.

 The Citizen Action Plan

 1) Use emergency powers granted by the federal government to deploy BadgerCare to guarantee that everyone has health coverage during the pandemic.
+This would make it possible to cover anyone who is hospitalized without health coverage to be immediately enrolled in BadgerCare.

 3) Mandate that health insurance plans pay for all treatment resulting from seeking medical attention for COVID-19, including pre-existing which make the virus more dangerous.
+(Although the Congress and Wisconsin state government have passed laws directing health insurers not to charge for testing, families across Wisconsin are stilling being illegally bills up to $1,200.
+Treatment is still generates massive copays and deductibles).

 We need you to contact Governor Evers, your State Senator, and your State Representative, and urge them to make free testing and treatment for COVID-19 part of the relief bill now being drafted.
 This Free treatment must include care for any pre-existing conditions that are contributing to the intensity of the COVID-19 symptoms.